CDLUC3/dmptool-types/README.md

 This package provides Types, Zod schemas and JSON schemas to aide in integrations with the DMP Tool.

+## Usage

+To run tests: `npm run test`

+To run linter checks: `npm run lint`

+To generate JSON schemas from the Zod schemas: `npm run generate`

+To build the Types, Zod schemas and JSON schemas: `npm run build`

+## Types/Schemas

 If you want to work with DMP Templates or Answers to template questions, the following :
   - CURRENT_SCHEMA_VERSION (the current version of the schemas)
   - QuestionTypesEnum (Contains the `type` for each Question/Answer below)